PLUTOLEARNS/tennis-finals-api/README.md

-# Wimbledon REST API
+# Tennis Finals API

-A FastAPI-based REST API that extracts Wimbledon Men's Singles Final results from Wikipedia.
+A FastAPI-based REST API that extracts tennis championship final results from Wikipedia, focusing on major tournaments like Wimbledon.

 ## Features